Seven years after the terror attack on West Gate Mall, Nairobi, victims still bear scars of their brush with death.

 We caught up with Ms Allu, 59, at her home in Nanyuki where she narrated the ordeal that left 67 people dead and many others injured.

-At 12:30pm on September 21, 2013, she was with her colleagues from East FM at a cooking contest for children on the mall’s rooftop.
+At 12:30 noon on September 21, 2013, she was with her colleagues from East FM at a cooking contest for children on the mall’s rooftop.
 At first when gunshots rang out, Allu and her team thought it was a robbery.

-“We ran with the children to the far end of the top floor for safety and remained quiet.
-My friend Akira ran in the opposite direction and bumped into the terrorists.
+“We ran to the far end of the top floor with the children for safety and remained quiet.
+My friend Akira ran to the opposite direction and bumped into the terrorists.
 They shot her dead right there,” she recalled.

-When the terrorists started shooting indiscriminately, Allu knew something more sinister was unfolding.
+When the terrorist started shooting indiscriminately, Allu knew something more sinister was unfolding.
 She grabbed a boy from the group and figured out how to escape.

 “I could see people go through a door and I thought it was easy to help people escape.
 The crowd ran towards the periphery and I still held the boy,” she said.
 It was at that point that she was hit by bullets.